 5 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by a floorcovering installer apprentice in each portion of a level in their term of apprenticeship is a percentage of the wage for a floorcovering installer journeyperson in the same place of employment, as set out in the following table:

 Hours in Portion of Level of Apprenticeship

 (2) An employer must not employ a floorcovering installer apprentice at a wage for actual hours worked that is lower than the wage that would be paid at the minimum wage rate prescribed in the Minimum Wage Order (General) made under the Labour Standards Code.

-7 A person who on the coming into force of these regulations is an apprentice in an apprenticeship program under the regulations respecting the floorcovering installer trade, N.S.
+8 A person who, immediately before the coming into force of these regulations, is an apprentice in an apprenticeship program under the Floorcovering Installer Trade Regulations, N.S.
 Reg.
-114/97, made by the Governor in Council by Order in Council 97-565 dated August 19, 1997, continues as an apprentice in that apprenticeship program under these regulations.
+297/2009, continues as an apprentice in that apprenticeship program under these regulations.